Compl\'ement to the Thurston 3D-Geometrization: Background and Definition of Lie generated geometry.

 \section{Background and Definition of Lie generated geometry.}

 \textbf{Background}:\\ i) Recall \cite{DT}, if $G$ is a (finite dimensional) Lie group acting on a model manifold $U$ real analytically, a $(G,U)$ structure on a manifold $M$ of the same dimension as $U$ is \textbf{determined} by an open cover of $M$ by coordinate charts in the model space $U$ whose partially defined transition mappings in $U$ extend globally and uniquely to $U$ being restrictions of elements of $G$ acting on $U$.
-The discussion that follows can also be applied to any group acting real analytically on the model space $U$. \\ ii) The definition can be made concrete and canonical, so that two $(G,U)$ structures agree if and only if they are equal, by forming the atlas of all charts of $M$ into $U$ which are $G$ compatible as mentioned above.\\ iii) Ehresmann (1950)\cite{DT} went one step further by passing to the set $\mathcal{G}$ of all germs of charts in $U$ at all of the various points of $M$ of this maximal atlas of charts.\\ iv) Each chart in the atlas defines a basic open set for a topology on $\mathcal{G}$.
+The discussion that follows can also be applied to any group acting real analytically on the model space $U$. \\ ii) We will say that two $(G,U)$ structures agree if and only if they are equal, after forming the atlas of all charts of $M$ into $U$ which are $G$ compatible as mentioned above.\\ iii) Ehresmann (1950), cf.\cite{DT, ehressmann}, went one step further by passing to the set $\mathcal{G}$ of all germs of charts in $U$ at all of the various points of $M$ of this maximal atlas of charts.\\ iv) Each chart in the atlas defines a basic open set for a topology on $\mathcal{G}$.
 This topology defines $\mathcal{G}$ as {\bf a sheaf of germs of charts} over $M$ whose vertical fibers are acted on freely and transitively by $G$.
 The topology in the $G$ direction is discrete.\\ v) Each path in $M$ defines a $G$ equivariant map between the fibres over its endpoints.
 Namely each path lifts canonically for each germ over the starting point by analytic continuation of the germ of chart along the path.
-The germ of chart at the endpoint of the path only depends on the homotopy class of paths up to continuous deformation fixing the endpoints.
-This corresponds to the noteworthy Poincar\'e fact that each germ in $\mathcal{G}$ can be analytically continued along any path well defined up to endpoint fixing] homotopy in $M$ and defines a multivalued function on the manifold.
-(This phenomenon lead Poincare to define the fundamental or Poincar\'e group as the universal group of substitutions associated to the situation when defined by ODEs satisfying integrability). \\ vi) The path components of $\mathcal{G}$ are regular or Galois covering spaces of $M$ on which the multivalued analytic continuation maps into $U$ are well defined.
-These maps on the path components of $\mathcal{G}$ are the developing mappings of the $(G,U)$ structure on $M$.
+The germ of chart at the endpoint of the path only depends on the homotopy class of paths up to continuous deformation fixing the endpoints. \\ vi) The path components of $\mathcal{G}$ are regular or Galois covering spaces of $M$ on which the multivalued analytic continuation maps into $U$ are single-valued.
+These maps on the path components of $\mathcal{G}$ are referred to as the {\bf developing mappings} of the $(G,U)$ structure on $M$.
 These mappings are equivariant with respect to the holonomy of the Poincar\'e path groupoid.
 The latter is seen by noting the effect of continuation along paths.